fecgov/openFEC/README.md

 ## Our Repos

-* [fec](https://github.com/18F/fec) - A discussion forum where we can discuss the project.
+* [FEC](https://github.com/18F/fec) - A discussion forum for the project.
-* [openfec](https://github.com/18F/openfec) - Where the API work happens.
-We also use this as the central repo to create issues related to each sprint and our backlog here.
-If you're interested in contribution, please look for "help wanted" tags or ask!
+* [openFEC](https://github.com/18F/openfec) - Where the API work happens.
+We also use this as the central repo to create issues related to each sprint and our backlog.
+If you're interested in contributing, please look for ["help wanted"](https://github.com/18F/openFEC/labels/help%20wanted%21) tags or ask!
-* [openfec-web-app](https://github.com/18f/openfec-web-app) - Where the campaign finance web app work happens.
+* [openFEC-web-app](https://github.com/18f/openfec-web-app) - Where the campaign finance web app work happens.
 Note that issues and discussion tend to happen in the other repos.
-* [fec-alpha](https://github.com/18F/fec-alpha) - A place to explore and evolve a new site for the Federal Election Commission.
+* [fec-alpha](https://github.com/18F/fec-alpha) - A place to explore and develop a new site for the Federal Election Commission.

 ## Installation